chilledgecko/Controlicz-to-Domoticz-script-using-Ngrok/README.md

 4. Configure cron to run controliczUpdate.py

 ## Assumptions
+ - The PC is running a Linux derivative, this has not been tested on Windows.
  - ngrok is installed to  **/opt/ngrok**
  - controliczUpdate.py is installed to **/opt/controlicz**
  - local installation account is your standard user account, elevated privileges are not required except when setting up the ngrok service, at which point sudo is used.